SageGrey/exp-exp-exp/improbabilityDrive/1_bib-bib-bib.md

         10: Problem with term "Housing Crisis," 2008
         11: Housing always been pretty rough
         12: Radical ideas must contend with

+Noble, **Safiya Umoja Noble, “A Society Searching,” Algorithms of Oppression: How Search Engines Reinforce Racism (New York, N.Y.: New York University Press, 2018), 15-63.**

+        15: ad agency google search project
+        6: problem is the engine, algorithm
+        7: "Black girls" search results
+        24: upholding hegemonic
+        27: folks involved with algorithm bias advocacy work/research
+        29: racist auto-generated newspaper headline tweets
+        32: harm of old representation cristalizing
+        36: Google caters to best advertisers, but perception that it is a public service
+        37: simple queries disguise complex mapping\
+        39-40: how the search works, academic citing in search
+        41: PageRank
+        42: Controversy around results for "Jew"
+        46: adWords
+        47: Google Bombing explanation + History
+        48: Google results shaped by who can pay
+        52: Funny forbes critique of research paper
+        56: Google promoting its other properties
+        57: current content screening process

 **Ogle, Vanessa Ogle, “Whose Time Is It? the Pluralization of Time and the Global Condition,